alexj-matt/biostat-fracture-prediction/README.md

 ## Statistical methods

 Exploratory data analysis and model selection have been done using:
+*   Q-Q plots
+*   Correlation matrix
 *   ROC-AUC analysis
 *   Cook's Distance
-*   Stepwise model selection with AIC and BIC criteria.
+*   Stepwise model selection with AIC and BIC criteria

 ## Final Model